 Alterations in buildings built before April 1st 1987 in New York City require asbestos testing before you can get approval from the NYC DOB for a work permit application.
 In NYC asbestos testing companies file their results with DEP, Department of Environmental Protection.
 Architects must include a copy of these documents with their submission when filing with the Department of Buildings.

 Asbestos Testing in NYC

 Asbestos was a popular fire proofing material used in construction that can lead to serious and potentially deadly health problems when inhaled.
 When renovating an existing building one must test for asbestos to ensure the safety of the workers and anyone exposed.
-In New York City, you will test buildings built before April 1st 1987 for asbestos before any permits can be issued.
+In New York City, you will test buildings built prior to April 1st 1987 for asbestos before any permits can be issued.
 Even minor alterations require asbestos testing.

 Asbestos testing before building renovations or demolition saves lives and should always be taken seriously.
 If you are planning a renovation please check your local regulations; they may differ from the information in this post.
 The information provided here is based on New York City Asbestos regulations for Asbestos Testing and Management.